 The DDD (Domain Driven Design) community is pedaling hard to help stakeholders understand that their systems (and design systems) work in a sociotechnical manner.
 Wardley mapping can be very effective when combined with Team Topologies to enable sociotechnical systems.
 Susanne Kaiser has a great book just out on this topic and has presented many times (including for Serverless Days Belfast!).

 There may be a clash between the company and technical leadership, but the advantage technology brings to advance the business is critical.
 How technology drives your business is the purpose that leadership must rally around.

 Both the people and the technology must rally around a key enabler.
-The system advantage is usually speed, low cost, security, reliability.
-Of course, this is hard to quantify as any stakeholder will demand all of these, but we should over-index on this one.
+The system advantage is usually speed, low cost, security, and reliability.
+Of course, this is hard to quantify as any stakeholder will demand all of these, but we should over-index this one.

 I think DevSecOps is a great purpose, but not on its own.
 I would love to learn more about the DoD story, but I’m sure there will be an exploration in time.
 Something like “DevSecOps will enable our forces to move and speed with zero compromise security” – would resonate more.

 Anyway, if it’s not core to the business, it’s tough to get buy-in.